Matt-Pryce/mDR-learner_mEP-learner/README.md

     instead treats it as a complete case analysis

 T-learner
-  - Same notes as DR-learner
+  - Same notes as DR-learner/EP-learner
   - If nuisance functions input, T-learner can only make predictions of input data